OpenLinkSoftware/Documentation/virtuoso-docs-md/fn_vacuum.md

 ### index_name

-This allows specifying an individual index to compact.
+This specifies an individual index to compact.
 The specified table(s) must have this index.
 The index name is a LIKE pattern and if given should match the case and spelling of index names as returned by the ODBC call SQLStatistics or equivalent, which is also the KEY_NAME